jawadjawid/recruitle/README.md

 * Search filter on job postings
 * Candidate reviews company
 * Candidates can browse companies
+* User can see their own applications
+* Company can see/edit their own job postings

 ## Potential Features
 * Video calling capabilities